List of content you will read in this article:

-What is bulkmail?
+What is Bulkmail?

 A bulk email service is a company that allows its customers to send mass email messages to multiple lists of recipients at a specified time.
 With this service, you can send a single message to thousands of people on a mailing list or a personalized email to each address on a list.

-A good bulk email service can send emails to a list of any size.
+A good bulk email service can send emails to a list of just about any size.
 Most of these providers price their offerings based on the number and frequency of the emails one wants to send.

 - Getting labeled as spam or junk by the subscriber’s email client.

 - Refusal of service by an Internet Service Provider or hosting company.

 - Getting flagged by the Federal Trade Commission for breaking the CAN-SPAM Act and possibly paying a hefty fine.

 What is Spam?